 Sylvan Learning Center

-Kidding around Greenville offers an extensive list of area summer camps each year so check the site for more!
-We chose to highlight a few summer camps with clear STEM focus.
+Kidding Around Greenville creates an extensive list of local summer camps each year, so check the site for more!
+Here are a few summer camps with a clear STEM focus.

 Girl Scout Destinations